A Travel Price Comparison for Families, Couples, and Backpackers Hamburg vs. Oslo for Families, Attractions, Nightlife, and Food

 A week in Hamburg or Oslo?

-The historic port city of Hamburg offers shopping and museums.
+The vibrant port city of Hamburg offers shopping and museums.
 The length of your trip often depends on your style of travel.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.

 It's hard to know how much time to spend in Oslo.
 Many people enjoy the museums and nightlife when visiting Oslo.
 One week may feel like too much time unless you plan to do a lot of relaxing.